Zacharyflynn06/Freshies/README.md

 Once loading is complete, the user will be prompted:

-"Scroll down and select a Ski-Area to check its conditions!"
+`Scroll down and select a Ski-Area to check its conditions!`

 The user selects which Ski-Area they want to check and is presented with the current conditions at the base of the specified Ski Area.

 The user is now prompted:

-"Would you like to see a 7-day forecast for #{city_input}?"
+`Would you like to see a 7-day forecast for #{city_input}?`

-If yes, the user will be presented with the 7-day forecast for the Ski Area and then be returned to the menu.
+If `yes`, the user will be presented with the 7-day forecast for the Ski Area and then be returned to the menu.

-If no the user is returned to the menu.
+If `no` the user is returned to the menu.

-To exit, simply answer No when prompted:
+To exit, simply answer `no` when prompted:

-"Do you want to check another city?"
+`Do you want to check another city?`

 At this point, the user is presented a goodbye message, and the terminal clears.